circleci/circleci-docs/jekyll/_cci2/local-cli.md

 This document will cover the installation and usage of the CLI tool. **Note:** the new CLI is currently not available on server installations of CircleCI.
 The legacy CLI does work in Server and can be installed.
-Read more below: TODO:
+Read more below:

 * TOC
 {:toc}